NPO-197/PokemonTypeChartRandomizer/README.md

 First run the '.exe' file from the dist.zip folder, Download from 'Releases'.

 Click 'OpenROM' and select a clean or randomized ROM (Make sure the base ROM is supported by this randomizer!)

+Make sure the correct Gen is selected for the game you are randomizing, Gen6+ for EX, Gen2+ for everything else, Gen1 is currently not supported.

 Then select the settings you want for generating a random Type Chart using the Sliders.